sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=AofDVmSjQjY&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

-The trading strategy discussed focuses on the gold and gold miners sector, specifically utilizing ETFs such as GDX (gold miners ETF) and GLD (gold price ETF).
-The key idea revolves around holding positions overnight, from market close to the next open, rather than intraday.

-### Key Points:
-1. **Overnight Edge**:
-   - The strategy highlights that holding positions overnight in GDX and GLD has historically shown a consistent upward trend, resulting in steady gains.
-   - Conversely, buying at the open and selling at the close (intraday) has often resulted in losses.

-2. **Historical Consistency**:
+**Main Points Summary:**

+- **Themes:**
+  - Trading strategies with low investment duration (less than 24 hours).
+  - Focus on the gold and gold miners sector.

+- **Trading Products:**
+  - GDX ETF (tracks gold miners).
+  - GLD ETF (tracks gold price).

+- **Strategy Details:**
+  - Invest from market close until next day's open.
+  - Overnight trading edge in gold and gold miners sectors.
+  - Example strategy for GLD with two additional variables.

+- **Backtest Performance:**
-   - The equity curve for GDX shows a stable upward slope when held overnight, whereas intraday trading has been less successful.
+  - GDX equity curve shows stable upward slope overnight.
-   - Similarly, GLD's performance from close to next open has outperformed compared to intraday returns, which have been slightly negative on average.

-3. **Strategy Enhancement**:
+  - GLD gains overnight, but returns negative during intraday hours.
+  - Strategy for GLD has shown consistency for almost two decades.

+- **Conclusions:**
-   - While the overnight edge alone may not be significant enough for standalone trading, adding one or two other variables can enhance the strategy.
+  - Overnight Edge alone may not be tradable on its own.
+  - Adding variables can enhance the strategy.
-   - The video mentions a specific "Gold Overnight Strategy" for GLD that incorporates additional variables, resulting in a rising slope and consistent performance over nearly two decades.

-4. **Offerings**:
-   - The content creator provides subscribers with access to courses and strategies like this one through their website.

-### Conclusion:
-The strategy emphasizes the importance of holding positions overnight in gold-related ETFs for profitable trading, suggesting that combining overnight holds with additional variables can create a robust and consistent approach.
-For those interested, more detailed information is available on the creator's website.
+  - Such strategies are provided as part of paid offerings (courses, website).

+- **Additional Information:**
+  - Encouragement to check out their webpage for more details.
+  - Call to action: Like and subscribe.
 </details>

 <details>